-Arthur Flemming, MA '28, had graduated just in time to put his degree in political science to use as a reporter, covering a Washington filled with breadlines, protest marches, and Hoover policies that weren't working.
+Arthur Flemming, MA '28, graduated just in time to put his degree in political science to use as a reporter, covering a Washington filled with breadlines, protest marches, and policies that weren't working.

 When Roosevelt was elected, Flemming believed his alma mater could be part of the new president's vision.
 Not yet 30 years old, the alumnus won AU the grant that started it all: $4,000 from the Rockefeller Foundation, about the price at the time of a midsized house.

 The school had a flood of applications from hundreds of federal employees competing for the 80 slots in the first semester.
 Two hundred students packed the converted parlors in row houses near the White House for the second semester, eager to learn the latest ideas and take them back to their New Deal jobs.
 By 1937, more than 1,000 federal employees were studying at SPA, and the school launched an undergraduate program.

 Small and specialized before World War II, the program was inundated after the war by combat veterans in their 20s who knew what they wanted: to continue serving their country in peacetime.

 Washington was about to change, and so would SPA.
 If the school was born from the crisis of the 1930s, it would come of age in the tumult of the 1960s.

 The era began in a wave of idealism.
 "Kids were thinking about the Peace Corps, getting involved in the war on poverty, the public health service," Howard McCurdy recalls.
 "They didn't view it as being bureaucrats chained to a desk.
 There was a real attraction to public service, to working for the government as a place where you could really get something done."